Scarlet-rumped Trogon

 Lanchang, Malaysia

-Like the Red-headed Trogon (Harpactes erythrocephalus) the Scarlet-rumped Trogon too is a brightly coloured bird of dense broad leaved evergreen forests, usually seen perched quietly on a mid-story perch.
+Like the Red-headed Trogon (Harpactes erythrocephalus) the Near Threatened Scarlet-rumped Trogon too is a brightly coloured bird of dense broad leaved evergreen forests, usually seen perched quietly on a mid-story perch.
 A species of bird in the family Trogonidae, It is found in Brunei, Indonesia, Malaysia, Myanmar, and Thailand.
 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical swamps, and subtropical or tropical moist montane forest - from lowlands up into the foothills.

 The Scarlet-rumped is a striking trogon with an extensive blue gape and a similarly coloured patch above the eye.
 The Male has a brilliantly scarlet rump and underparts as can be seen in the photographs here.
 The female has an orangish rump, a yellow breast, and a pinkish-red belly.
 Both sexes have a dark head (paler in females) and densely barred wings.
 It forages from a perch, but typically sits quite still and acts sluggish.
 Gives a rapidly accelerating series of squeaks.